boris-dimitrov/z5_langford/README.md

 # z5_langford
-Generalized Langford sequence generator (either non-planar or planar in 2 or more dimensions).
+Generalized Langford sequence generator (either non-planar or planar in 2 or more dimensions) using the increasing-m approach.
 Pure CPU (multicore) version.